tommyvn/jin2cli/README.md

 $ jin2cli my_template my_json
 Hello Tom
 ```
-If no output file is provided jin2cli will output to stdout.
+jin2cli will output to stdout if no output file is provided.

 ### Intermediate stuff